4383/governance/goals/proposed/remove-eventlet.rst

 Root Cause
 ==========

-One could think that the root cause of the Openstack issue described above lives in the recent lack of maintenance of the Eventlet library, yet this is not the case.
-Even if Eventlet simplified the life of the community developers for years, one can't ignore the fact that by its inherent philosophy and nature it has only widened the gap between the Openstack code base and the CPython stdlib implementation.
+One could think that the root cause of the OpenStack issue described above lives in the recent lack of maintenance of the Eventlet library, yet this is not the case.
+Even if Eventlet simplified the life of the community developers for years, one can't ignore the fact that by its inherent philosophy and nature it has only widened the gap between the OpenStack code base and the CPython stdlib implementation.

-Now, because of the usage of Eventlet, 13 major releases of CPython implicitly separate Openstack and CPython.
+Now, because of the usage of Eventlet, 13 major releases of CPython implicitly separate OpenStack and CPython.

 Thinking that the recent lack of maintenance in Eventlet explain our current issue and hoping that simply fixing two or three things will unlock our